cdayw/COSC/IW/Day1.md

   There are multiple organizations inside and outside DOD that are relevant to the joint force;s management and application of information

+  Military Information Support Operations
+  MISO are pllaned operations to convey selected information and indicators to foreign audience to influence their emotionsm motives objective reasoniong

+  MILDEC Military Deception
+  Commanders Conduct MILDEC to mislead enemy decision makers and commanders and cause them to take or not take specific actions.

+  Combat Camera
+  COMCAM is an essential battlefield information resource that supports strategic, tactical, and operational mission objectives.
+  As the primary suppliers of operational imagery to support the battlefield.

+  CyberOps
+  Employ cyberspace capabilities to achieve objectives in or through cyberspace

+  SpaceOps
+  The cornerstone responsiblities of military space forces are to preserve freedom of action, enable joint lethality and effectiveness, and provide national leadership with independent actions

+  OPSEC
+  Asses the resk to preserving essential secrecy by indentifying the crucial information and indicators that must be protected

+  Special Technical Operations
+  Commanders should deconflict and synchronize other activities with STO.
+  STO actions officers at CCMD or service compent HQs can provide miltiary and civilian leadership with detailed info

+  ESO Electomagnetic Spectrum Ops
+  JEMSO actions to exploit, attack, protect, and mange the electromagnetic environment.

+  Key Leader Engagement
+  Most operations require commands and othe rleaders to conduct KLEs with key local and regional leaders to affect their attitude, gain their support, and cultivate them as sources of information.

+The supported Commander has the authority to exercise general direction of supporting effort True

+What are the 3 layers of CyberSpace
+Physical Network Layer, Logical Network Layer, Cyber Persona Layer

+The SecDEF _________ forces to combatent commanders assigns, allocates, apportions,

+The _______ of 1947 Created the National Military Establishment and prescibed a weak SECDEF National Security Act

+The Multi-Domain Effect battalion provides ___________ target acquisition and products SIGINT GEOINT OSINT

+____ Operate across all geographic regions and typically provide support to other combatent commanders Functional Combatent Commands

+What are the five operational domains
+Air Land Maritime Space CyberSpace

+The Space Domain is the area above the altitude where atmospheric effects are negligible TRUE

+The _____ aspects reflect the way that individuals informations systems and groups communicate and exchange information Informational

+What are the 3 aspects of the information environment Pyhsical Informational Human

+OIE is conducted in support of JFC's operations campaign obj or in support of other components of joint forces TRUE

+_____ Organizations and personnel focus on OIE core activity of informing domestic international and internal audiences PUBLIC AFFAIRS

+____ actions establish maintain influence or exploit relations among military forces and native people Civil Military Operations

+The Supporting Commander determines timing and duration of supporting action FALSE

+The ____ of 1986 made the CJCS the sole military advisor to the POTUS and NSC Goldwater-Nichols ACT

+_____ Operations are military actions conducted by joint forces and service forces is specified command relationships JOINT

+Cyberspace domains are not dependent on maritime air land and sea domains FALSE

+The Supported Commander has the authhority to exercise general direction of supporting effort True

+The ___ aspects are the contacts among and between people the environment that shapes behavior and decision making HUMAN

+The Supporting Commander Determines timing and duration of suporting action FALSE

 ```